Thank you for your interest in putting my work to use.

 You may not create something new with my work without permission.
 For example, it’s not okay to publish my prayers in a book without my permission.
 If you have an idea for collaboration, feel welcome to contact me.

 “It’s clunky to type a website into a bulletin or to say a web address aloud.
 Is it really necessary?”

 Yes.
 The purpose of an attribution or a citation is not only to give credit where credit is due, but also to point people toward the source where the full work and/or additional material can be found.

-“You love Jesus, and I love Jesus, so everything you’ve written is free to use by other Christians, right?
-It doesn’t matter if you wrote it or if I wrote it, so long as we’re all giving glory to God, don’t you think?”
+“You love Jesus and I love Jesus, so everything you’ve written is free for use by other Christians, right?”

 No. As siblings in Christ, we strive not to harm one another (and of course not to harm all people, regardless of religious affiliation).
 Using my work without my permission or in violation of my copyright can cause me harm, since writing is a source of income for me.